cadekane/hawaiian-islands-solution/README.md

 - population
 - official legislated color
 - nicknames or alternative names
+- cultural significance
+- famous landmarks or places

-But can encompass any attribute that can be described within the object.
-A property of an object can be any data type.
-Get creative!
+But can encompass any attribute that can be described within the object!
+Although it is actually possible, please do not try to include URLs to images, as they will not be successfully visualized with the code written for this challenge.

 ## Part II: Store Islands in an Array